-Are you curious about the core muscle-building exercises you should be doing?
-When it comes to building muscle, keep things simple.
-It is easy to get caught up in the hype of hot new products and exercises that promise to be the next best muscle-building is easy.
+Are you curious about muscle-building exercises you can do?
+For building muscle, keep things simple.
+Getting caught up in the hype of hot new products and exercises that promise the next best muscle-building is easy.

 In this article, discover the basics.
 Then, learn about three muscle-building exercises you can’t afford to skip and why you should do them.

-You might find it hard to believe, but you can pack on a severe amount of muscle with these three exercises alone—as the core of any good program.
+You might find it hard to believe, but you can pack on a severe amount of muscle with these three exercises alone—as the core of an excellent program.

-So when planning a muscle-building program, always start with these three basic exercises and build the program around them.
-Here are the three core muscle building exercises you need to build your workout around:
+So when planning a muscle-building program, always start with these three basic exercises and build the surrounding program.
+Here are the three core muscle-building exercises you need to build your workout around:

 The squat is the most effective exercise for packing on serious poundage.
 There is no argument about it.
 The squat is primarily a leg-building exercise.
 You start the exercise with a barbell resting across your shoulders, standing straight up.
-Then bending at the knees and hips, you lower the barbell until your thighs are parallel to the floor.
+Then, bending at the knees and hips, you lower the barbell until your thighs are parallel to the floor.
 And then push the barbell back to the starting position.

-The main muscle groups pulled into action for the squat are your quadriceps, hamstrings, and glutes.
-Secondary muscle groups include the lower back, adductors, and to a certain extent.
+The primary muscle groups pulled into action for the squat are your quadriceps, hamstrings, and glutes.
+Secondary muscle groups include the lower back, adductors, and shoulder muscles to a certain extent.

 If muscle building is your goal, aim for about 8-12 reps on the squat.
-Because you will be lifting heavy weights, a good warm-up is vital.
-Squatting is stressful for the lower body, especially the knees, so we recommend 5-10 minutes on the treadmill and some light squats first up.
+Because you will lift heavy weights, a good warm-up is vital.
+Squatting is stressful for the lower body, especially the knees, so we recommend 5-10 minutes on the treadmill and some light squats first.

 The bench is a simple yet powerful exercise that targets the entire chest (pectorals), front shoulders (deltoids), and triceps.
 To perform a bench press, you must lie on your back on a flat bench, grip the barbell slightly wider than your shoulder grip and press the bar straight down to your chest.